ibm-cloud-docs/vpc/about-contract.md

 ### 1. Get the details of your logging instance
 {: #step1}

 You can configure logging with IBM Log Analysis or a generic syslog backend.
 This example uses IBM Log Analysis.
-There are different plans that you can choose from.
-To understand how you get the required details including the hostname and the ingestion key, see [Logging for {{site.data.keyword.hpvs}} for VPC](/docs/vpc?topic=vpc-logging-for-hyper-protect-virtual-servers-for-vpc).
+You can choose from different plans.
+To understand how you get the required details such as the hostname and the ingestion key, see [Logging for {{site.data.keyword.hpvs}} for VPC](/docs/vpc?topic=vpc-logging-for-hyper-protect-virtual-servers-for-vpc).

 ### 2. Create the `env` section
 {: #step2}

-Ensure that you do not miss the pipe symbol '|' if you are using a plain text contract.
+Make sure that you do not miss the pipe symbol '|' if you are using a plain text contract.
 It is not required if you are planning to encrypt the section.

 ```yaml
 env: |